IRMaGe-3T/irmage-tools-resources/docs/users/populse_mia_fMRI.md

 **a. data Import**

-- Create a mia project under the name `flanker_test`
+- Create a mia project under the name `flanker_task`

 - Import the NIfTI data.